 For the Postgraduate Certificate and Postgraduate Diploma, the module workbooks form the 'core' of each module.
 Workbooks contain the basic text for the programme, exercises for you to carry out on your own and in groups and references to additional reading.
 See the Postgraduate Certificate and Postgraduate Diploma pages for details of each module.

-For the MSc, the core learning material is delivered via narrated slides, and an accompanying workbook will contain exercises and references to reading.
+For the MSc, the core learning material is delivered via narrated slides, and an accompanying workbook contains exercises and references to reading.
 See the MSc pages for details of the modules.

 For each module, every student is allocated a tutor to oversee their progress; the tutor can advise on problems and questions regarding the modules.
 In addition, throughout the programmes, support is provided by the Programme Leaders, a personal supervisor and the programme administrators.